|Nutrition Facts (per serving)|

 Add the chopped onion and cook it over medium heat until it's translucent but not brown, another 4 minutes or so.

 Add the flour and stir with a wooden spoon while it's absorbed into the bacon fat, making a roux.
 Cook the roux for another 3 to 4 minutes, but like the onions, don't let it brown.

 Slowly whisk in the stock, making sure the roux is fully incorporated into the liquid.
-Keep stirring while the mixture comes to a boil, and then add the wine.
+Keep stirring while the mixture comes to a boil, and then add the white wine.

 Add the potatoes and simmer 15 minutes or so, or until you can easily pierce the potatoes with a knife.
 You should see an occasional slow, gentle steam bubble but not the rapid bubbling of a full boil.

 While you're waiting for the potatoes to cook, heat the half-and-half in a small saucepan.
 You want it hot (but not boiling) so that when you add it to the soup in the next step, it won't cool down the chowder.